codingburgas/sprint-eschool-code-exe/README.md

 ## About us 👋
-Brain picker is a program with tests in Bulgarian language and literature, history, and biology to test your knowledge.
+Brain picker is a program build by Code.exe.
+It consists of tests in Bulgarian language and literature, history, and biology to test your knowledge.

 ## Our Coders
 - [@VNPetkov - Scrum Trainer](https://www.github.com/V5kov8)